CommandPost/CommandPost/README.md

 # CommandPost

-CommandPost (previously [FCPX Hacks](https://latenitefilms.com/blog/final-cut-pro-hacks/)) is a collection of free and open source [Hammerspoon](http://www.hammerspoon.org) scripts that adds a mountain-load of new features to Final Cut Pro.
+CommandPost (previously [FCPX Hacks](https://latenitefilms.com/blog/final-cut-pro-hacks/)) is a collection of free and open source [Hammerspoon](http://www.hammerspoon.org) scripts that add a mountain-load of new professional features to Final Cut Pro.

 FCPX Hacks was originally created by Chris Hocking.
 CommandPost is now developed by Chris Hocking & David Peterson.